Raymond Westerling: Flight from Tanjung Priok

 On 17 February Lieutenant Colonel Borghouts and Major van der Veen were tasked with drawing up an evacuation plan.
 A plan was drawn up to take Westerling out of Indonesia on a Catalina aircraft belonging to the "Marineluchtvaartdienst - MLD" (Naval Aviation Service) under the authority of Vice Admiral J.W.
 Kist.
 This plan was approved by Van Langen and the same day Westerling was informed of this plan.
 Van der Veen discussed further details with Van Langen regarding the need for money, rubber boats and fake passports.
 On 18 February van Langen conveyed this to General van Vreeden.
 Van der Veen contacted Captain (Sea) P. Vroon, Chief of the MLD and relayed the plan.
 Vroon informed Admiral Kist that there was a request from the KNIL to use Catalina for a special task.
 Kist gave his approval, although at the time he was not informed of the actual use.
 General van Langen, in his letter to Admiral Kist, only explained that one Catalina aircraft was needed for the visit of a high-ranking officer to the Riau Islands, and not a word about Westerling.
 Subsequently, a false passport was made at the High Commissioner's office (without an official report).
 The name on the passport was Willem Ruitenbeek, born in Manila.

 On Wednesday 22 February, one month after the failed "coup", Westerling, wearing the uniform of a KNIL sergeant, was picked up by van der Veen and taken by car to the MLD base at Tanjung Priok Port.
-The Catalina aircraft only made a stopover in Tanjung Pinang and then continued its flight to Singapore.
+The Catalina aircraft only made a stopover in Tanjungpinang and then continued its flight to Singapore.
 They arrived in Singapore waters late in the evening.
 Approximately one kilometre from the coast of Singapore the plane landed in the sea and the rubber boat was lowered.

 In his book De Eenling, Westerling explained that his rubber boat was leaking and taking on water.
 Luckily he was rescued by a Chinese fishing boat that took him to Singapore.
 On arrival in Singapore, he immediately contacted his Chinese friend Chia Piet Kay, who had helped when buying weapons for the Pao An Tui.
 He immediately made plans to return to Indonesia.